-How the Principal Place of Administration Is Established
+How the Principal Place of Administration Is Set

 The trust document can name a specific state as the principal place of administration.
-Arizona accepts that designation as valid and controlling in two straightforward situations: when a trustee's principal place of business is in that state, or when all or part of the trust's administration actually happens there.
+That designation is valid and controlling in two clear situations.
+The first is when a trustee's principal place of business is in that state.
+The second is when all or part of the trust's administration actually happens there.

 Without precluding other means for establishing a sufficient connection with the designated jurisdiction, terms of a trust designating the principal place of administration are valid and controlling if either: 1.
 A trustee's principal place of business is located in or a trustee is a resident of the designated jurisdiction.
 2. All or part of the administration occurs in the designated jurisdiction.